 Variable rewards.
 A mix of predictable and surprise rewards keeps engagement higher than a fully linear points system.
 Carefully designed mystery gifts, surprise multipliers, or unexpected birthday treats create memorable moments with relatively low cost.

-When you embed these principles in both copy and mechanics, your program stops feeling like arithmetic and starts feeling like a game that customers actually want to play.
+When you embed these principles in both copy and mechanics, your program stops feeling like arithmetic and starts feeling like a game customers actually want to play.
+For more on this approach, explore our gamification marketing guide.

 Designing Sustainable Program Economics